 The criminal defense attorneys of Bentley, Gibson, Kopecki, Smith, P.C., understand the serious consequences you face, and they know how frightening and intimidating the criminal justice system can be.
 They have an understanding of how the system works and how to advocate for you at every stage of the process to limit the impact on your life.
 Our attorneys offer compassionate and competent counsel for those being accused of drug offenses.
 We have represented college students and juveniles accused of drug possession as well as adults prosecuted for serious felony drug crimes.

-Experienced Defense For Drug Charges
+Experienced Defense For Drug Crimes

 We can handle the full spectrum of drug crimes and related offenses: